 In the early 1990s, Friedlander's growing desire to photograph the landscape of the American West prompted him to try out the Hasselblad.
 Soon he adopted it for the full range of his work and, as the Leica-Hasselblad pairs make clear, all of his old problems were new again.
 Already seductively tactile, his crowded pictures became downright voluptuous, as the expansive lens invited the eye to explore under, over, and around his elaborate foregrounds and probe far into the distance.
 He has deployed the new style in a diversity of projects, including a suite of self-portraits.
 Most impressive among the completed projects is Sticks & Stones: Architectural America (published in 2004), the latest chapter in Friedlander's uniquely vivid and far-reaching exploration of contemporary America.

-Presented in depth for the first time in this exhibition are the results of the photographer's ongoing preoccupation with the grand natural landscape of the American West.
+Presented in depth for the first time in this book are the results of the photographer's ongoing preoccupation with the grand natural landscape of the American West.
 These convoluted scenes, at once magisterial and bizarre, testify to the undiminished intensity of Friedlander's passion for looking and to the capacity of his art to infect others with that passion.

 — Text by Jeu de Paume, Paris, 2006